pkardas/notes/books/clean-code.md

 > Writing software is like any other kind of writing.
 When you write a paper or article, you get your thoughts down first, then you massage it until it **reads well**.

 > The art of programming is, and always has been, the art of language design.

+#### Chapter 4: Comments

+Comments are usually bad, they mean you failed to express yourself in code.
+IMO: Best comments are the ones that are explaining why things were done in a particular way.

+Don't put historical discussions or irrelevant details into the comments.